davidbenque/CFS-m-/README.md

 **A.** Computational model output exemplar showing Correlation Coefficient (CC) for a given triple. **B.** Full result set [See full dataset](figures/Correlation-Reports)

 One recent study involved a top-tier market sample of 52 products on which we were running our established series of analysis methods.
-The sample pool was a median cross section of "shopping basket"[^12] items, so nothing prepared us for the remarkable results that our models delivered. <!--scientists don't usually write like this, or say things like "serendipitous" in the abstract!
-It's actually a funny signal about how you are artists more than scientists if anything else; scientists would say "our analysis of 52 items identified 4 products..." and that's it-->
+The sample pool was a median cross section of "shopping basket"[^12] items.

 We were using a Correlation Coefficient variable between 0.0 and 1.0 as a proxy for mapping multi-dimensional flavor space, with 1.0 as the hypoethical perfect match with the full flavor spectrum.
-We routinely witnessed correlation coefficients up to a maximum of 0.54, however a specific sample of 3 products yielded a score of 0.95, meaning the pool of their components almost covered the entire flavor space.
+We routinely witnessed correlation coefficients up to a maximum of 0.54, however a specific sample of 3 products yielded a score of 0.95, meaning the cumulative pool of their components almost covered the entire flavor space.

 We isolated the 3 products (Coca-Cola Company's Coca-Cola Classic™, Fanta Orange™ and Sprite™) and were able to reproduce coefficients between 0.94 and 0.96 in subsequent experiments.
 Checking the spectrum footprint against our existing databases revealed that the missing 0.06 to 0.04 could be closed significantly with the addition of a fourth source: Monosodium Glutamate (MSG)[^13].
 The resulting pool (further referred to as CFS(m)) was ranked at up to 0.984 correlation coefficient by our model (fig. 3).
 Given the 0.15 error margin generally accepted by the flavor industry this is equivalent to a confident match with the full flavor spectrum.